-GSEP released the first edition of its Global Electrification Monitor: 2022 trends in end-use sectors, a study monitoring the pace of electrification across the world and in over 15 countries representing 2/3 of global electricity consumption.
-The study concludes that there’s a vastly underutilised potential for electrification of the different end uses – or “space-for-action” in all parts of the world.
+The first edition, Global Electrification Monitor: 2022 trends in end-use sectors, concludes that there is a vastly underutilised potential for electrification, or “space-for-action,” in all parts of the world and across different end uses.
 Urgent action is required to unlock this potential and accelerate electrification, even before focusing on the hard-to-abate sectors.

-The report also presents a “traffic light” system for each of the countries and the regions in the world that shows whether the pace of development for ten main indicators is on track or not with future requirements.
-These traffic lights provide helpful insights on both the long-term direction that is needed to achieve the energy transition goals as well as the short-term milestones that need to be achieved.
-What is clear is that in most cases an acceleration of past trends is needed, and, in some cases, the direction of the trend must be urgently reversed.
+Our electrification report presents a “traffic light” system for the 15 analyzed countries and all regions.
+This shows whether the pace of development for ten key indicators is on track with future requirements.
+These traffic lights provide helpful insights on both the long-term direction that is needed to achieve energy transition goals and the short-term milestones that need to be achieved.
+What is clear is that in most cases, an acceleration of past trends is needed, and, in some cases, the direction of the trend must be urgently reversed.

 The transformation of the way in which we produce and consume energy is going to require significant efforts from all actors involved and a multitude of technologies, policies and actions.
 Energy and climate policies are key instruments in accelerating electrification in the buildings, transport, and industry sectors, both by creating a level playing field with other fuels and by supporting the deployment and innovation of more sustainable and less mature technologies.